infinum/frontend-handbook/Susy/Guide.md

  * break
  * gallery

-This guide will go in depth on using these correctly.
+This guide will go in-depth on using these correctly.
 There are also function variants of most of these, which will be covered briefly.

 ### Container
 Container is set on elements the children of which are columns (defined by the span mixin).
-This will set the clearfix on the container element, as well as define the width if the Susy is configured as static.
+This will set the clearfix on the container element, as well as define the width if Susy is configured as static.

 Usage: